Stars in Cocoon

 I am already dead—

-at least a man without purpose.
+a man without purpose.

 So I asked myself:

-can I be among the stars
+Can I dwell among the stars

 and still desire?